parse-community/docs/_includes/rest/schemas.md

 Schema is the structure representing classes in your app.
 You can use the schema of an app to verify operations in a unit test, generate test data, generate test classes and then clean up after tests.
 The schema API can also be used to create custom views of your data.
 We use the schema API to display columns names and types in the databrowser.

 This API allows you to access the schemas of your app.
 Note: This API can be only accessed using the `master key`.

+* Starting with Parse-Server 3.0 Index support added.

 ## Fetch the schema
 To fetch the Schema for all the classes of your app, run: